digime/digime-sdk-nodejs/guides/read-data-overview.md

 ```

 And that's it, you've successfully received data from the user using digi.me!

+When user access token is updated onAccessTokenChange will be triggered.
+Please use onAccessTokenChange to add logic for updating access token.

 Next time you want to get data from the same user, you can reuse the User Access Token and go straight to step 5 of the process!